Skip to main content

 enabled = false

-Run sync to create the .devcontainer/ directory from your config:
+Run apply to create the .devcontainer/ directory from your config:

 This creates: